 Is cinnamon safe for dogs?

 Cinnamon is considered non-toxic to dogs.
 Small amounts sprinkled into food are typically safe for healthy dogs.
 Problems usually occur when dogs consume large quantities of cinnamon powder, essential oil, or baked goods containing sugar and spices.
+According to the ASPCA, cinnamon is classified as non-toxic to dogs, cats, and horses.

 Types of cinnamon: Is one safer?